FH-Potsdam/LW126-WBT-202-Tools/README.md

 LW126-WBT-202-Tools
 ===================

-Some tools scripts to work with the WBT 202 GPS Tracker
+Some tools/scripts to work with the [WBT 202 GPS](http://www.wintec-gps.de/wintec_wbt-202.php) Tracker on Mac OSX

 this is mostly a fork of https://gist.github.com/y-namiki/3248436

 Only thing I did is adding a folder creation on the desktop.

 ##Prerequisites